New Church... New Life · Our 150 Year Journey

 The journey of First Presbyterian church began June 17, 1849, when Joseph Hancock, his wife, Maria, and daughter, Marilla, arrived in Red Wing, Minnesota, after traveling five weeks by train, boat, horse and wagon, and steamboat from the East.
 Hancock was sent by the American Board of Commissioners for Foreign Missions to serve as a teacher for the native people of the area.

-Hancock and his family were the first permanent settlers of European descent in this area.
+Hancock and his family were the first permanent inhabitants of European descent in this area.
 When Indian treaties opened this area to settlement, Hancock found his focus beginning to change.
 He attained his theology credentials and also became instrumental in establishing the town of Red Wing on the Mississippi River.

 From Log Cabin To New Church